Epidemiology (EPIDEMIOL)

 Instructor(s): Robert HiattRobert Hiatt also teaches: EPIDEMIOL 252A, George Sawaya, Thea TlstyThea Tlsty also teaches: EPIDEMIOL 252A, Lydia ZablotskaLydia Zablotska also teaches: EPIDEMIOL 252A, Karla KerlikowskeKarla Kerlikowske also teaches: EPIDEMIOL 252A, Scarlett GomezScarlett Gomez also teaches: EPIDEMIOL 252A, Erin Van BlariganErin Van Blarigan also teaches: EPIDEMIOL 258A, Rebecca Graff

-Restrictions: Student must have been enrolled EPI 252A
+Restrictions: Enrollment will be limited to 15 students.
+Student must have been enrolled EPIDEMIOL 252A

 Activities: Seminar

 This course is intended for students who already have acquired, or concurrently are acquiring a basic understanding of the principles and methods of epidemiology, and who now wish to apply this knowledge to the study of the epidemiology of neoplastic diseases.
-Enrollment will be limited to 15 students.
-This is a 2-part course that extends over to the spring quarter, beginning with EPI 252A, followed by EPI 252B.
+This is a 2-part course that extends over to the spring quarter, beginning with EPIDEMIOL 252A, followed by EPIDEMIOL 252B.

 View full course details: